How exams work

 You might also be interested in watching our video about 9–1 grading for new GCSEs on our 9–1 grading page.

 On results days, students receive their provisional results slip with their grades for each subject.
 It is provisional because sometimes there is a genuine reason why a student hasn't got the result they expected.
-In this case, their school or college can apply for a re-mark as part of our post-results services.
-A re-mark doesn't always lead to a higher grade and in most cases there is no change or sometimes a lower grade is awarded.
+In this case, their school or college can apply for a review of marking (previously known as a re-mark) as part of our post-results services.
+A review of marking doesn't always lead to a higher grade, and in most cases there is no change or sometimes a lower grade is awarded.

 Improving the exam system